 7. High performers use N.E.T.

 I forget where I learned this, but I have always referred to this as chunking: two tasks done simultaneously without (key point) detracting from the other.
 Listening to personal development programs while exercising is a great example.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.